GRP25/db/README.md

 Supplier(SupplierID, Name, ContactPerson, ContactInformation) PurchaseOrder(OrderID, SupplierID, OrderDate, DateOfReceipt, DateOfPayment) PurchaseOrderLine(OrderID, ProductID, OrderLine, Amount, Price) // Amount is number of products and Price is product’s purchase Price.

+## Planer for imorgen (18 march 2020)
+* Finish Requrements for application
+* Finish Database Scheme
+* List over different users and there access
+* Usecases in the database